Really good coffee

 “This means that 73% of all the coffee in our workplace services division has one of the above accreditations.
 We would never have been able to achieve such high numbers if it wasn’t for our customers showing such great commitment on environmental and equality issues,” adds Johan Klausen.

 So, the coffee at FOOD by Coor restaurants has never tasted so good.
 But this is merely the beginning.
-None of Coor’s restaurant serves any prohibited fish, and all of them take an active approach to minimizing food waste, and use organic ingredients wherever they can.
+Coor’s restaurants take an active approach to minimizing food waste, and use organic ingredients wherever they can.
 This means sustainability for ourselves, our guests and the environment.